Central Texas Battle of the Books Rules

 Sixth and up: 0 points

-Round 2 will also consist of twenty-five questions worth 1 point each and will proceed in the same manner as Round 1.
+Round 2 will also consist of at least twenty-five questions worth 1 point each and will proceed in the same manner as Round 1.

 The winner of Round 2 is the winner of the contest.
 If there is a tie after Round 2 all teams with the top score will proceed to a tie-breaking third round.